 Font and Colors

-Its name unites the entire identity of Brigham Young University.
-The text appears in sports symbols, in the academic press, and the university-wide logo.
+Its name unites Brigham Young University’s entire identity.
+The text appears in sports symbols, the academic press, and the university-wide logo.
 The color scheme of blue and white is also common.
-In some versions, they are supplemented with gold.
+In some versions, it is supplemented with gold.

-According to the instructions of the university management, three types of typefaces are acceptable in brand names: Requiem, Vitesse, and Ringside.
-It is applied based on the purpose of the symbols.
-The main logo is a crisp, thin serif font, while the sport’s emblem is wide, flat with large serifs.
+According to the university management’s instructions, three typefaces are acceptable in brand names: Requiem, Vitesse, and Ringside.
+The typefaces are applied based on the purpose of the symbols.
+The main logo is a crisp, thin serif font, while the sport’s emblem is wide, flat, and with large serifs.
 The collegiate palette is stable: white and two shades of blue (base and dark) are everywhere.

-The Brigham Young University logo hasn’t changed recently.
-As before, it contains the full name of the institution and the abbreviation ‘BYU,’ separated by a thin horizontal line.
+Brigham Young University has not recently changed its logo.
+It still includes the institution’s full name and the abbreviation “BYU,” separated by a thin horizontal line.

 What font is the BYU logo?